 Since you have neither the efficiency nor precision of a machine, you have to be extra cautious for manual work like this.

 Oh, and disconnect all the cables attached to the laptop too.
 Press and hold down on the power button for about 15 seconds to drain any remaining electricity the laptop may be harboring.
 The majority of batteries have two release latches that you either pull or press to take the battery out of the bay.

 Look below the laptop to locate the access panel.
-Sometimes, it’s at the side of the laptop.
-In rare occasions, you could find out that the hard drive is located under the motherboard of your laptop.
+Sometimes, it's at the side of the laptop.
+On rare occasions, you could find out that the hard drive is located under the motherboard of your laptop.
 Removing that kind of drive is considerably more difficult, so you are advised to consult someone with a bigger brain (an expert) in such a case.

 In all likelihood, your drive has a hard drive amount which further helps to keep it in place.
 There will be screws holding the mount down so you have to unscrew them too; on certain laptops, it's a button you press to release the drive.